mozman/ezdxf/docs/source/dxfentities/graphic_base_class.rst

 .. attribute:: GraphicEntity.rgb

     (read/write) Get/Set true color as RGB-Tuple.
-This attribute does not exist in DXF AC1009 (R12) entities, the attribute exists in DXF AC1015 entities but does not work (raises :class:`ValueError`), requires at least DXF Version AC1018 (AutoCAD R2004). usage: :code:`entity.rgb = (30, 40, 50)`;
+This attribute does not exist in DXF AC1009 (R12) entities, the attribute exists in DXF AC1015 entities but does not work (raises ``DXFValueError``), requires at least DXF Version AC1018 (AutoCAD R2004). usage: :code:`entity.rgb = (30, 40, 50)`;

 .. attribute:: GraphicEntity.transparency

     (read/write) Get/Set transparency value as float.
-This attribute does not exist in DXF AC1009 (R12) entities, the attribute exists in DXF AC1015 entities but does not work (raises :class:`ValueError`), requires at least DXF Version AC1018 (AutoCAD R2004).
+This attribute does not exist in DXF AC1009 (R12) entities, the attribute exists in DXF AC1015 entities but does not work (raises ``DXFValueError``), requires at least DXF Version AC1018 (AutoCAD R2004).
 Value range 0.0 to 1.0 where 0.0 means entity is opaque and 1.0 means entity is 100% transparent (invisible).
 This is the recommend method to get/set transparency values, when ever possible do not use the DXF low level attribute :attr:`entity.dxf.transparency`